asadpouretal/DCM_Multistabilityor/README.md

 All scripts reproduce the analyses and figures presented in our manuscript:

-> Asadpour, A., Azimi, A., & Wong-Lin, K. (2025). *Limitations of Variational Laplace-based Dynamic Causal Modelling for Multistable Cortical Circuits.*
+> Asadpour, A., Azimi, A., & Wong-Lin, K. (2026). *Limitations of Variational Laplace-based Dynamic Causal Modelling for Multistable Cortical Circuits.* Neuroinformatics.*

 ---